cloudsimplus/cloudsimplus-whitepaper/README.md

 Considering the complexity of a Cloud infrastructure and the need to model proposed solutions and evaluate them in a quick, cheap and repeatable way, using a controlled environment that makes it easy to monitor and collect metrics, computer-based simulation is largely used to carry out research in this field.

-Accordingly, in this article we present CloudSim Plus, a new, full-featured, re-designed, highly extensible and modern Java 8 framework to enable modeling and simulation of Cloud Computing infrastructure, services, underlying mechanisms and algorithms.
+Accordingly, this article presents CloudSim Plus, a new, full-featured, re-designed, highly extensible and modern Java 8 framework to enable modeling and simulation of Cloud Computing infrastructure, services, underlying mechanisms and algorithms.
 It is an open source project available at <http://cloudsimplus.org> and [Maven Central](http://cloudsimplus.org/docs/maven.html).

-## CloudSim Plus

-### Overview
+## Overview

-### CloudSim
+CloudSim Plus is a simulation framework based on CloudSim 3, that went through an extensive re-design and re-engineering process

-### Motivation
+## Motivation

-### Exclusive Features
+## Exclusive Features

 ## Usage Examples